street2geek/rovers/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project was written using the Deno runtime in order to utilize TypeScript out of the box.
+This project was written using the Deno runtime in order to utilize TypeScript out of the box, cd into folder and run tests to see result.

 ### Prerequisites

-## Installation

 Install the Deno runtime on your system using one of the commands below.
 Note that there are a number of ways to install Deno - a comprehensive list of